Alfresco/docs-alfresco/content-accelerator/latest/install/sso.md

 #### hpi-security-context-override.xml

-You will need to create a hpi-security-context.xml and place it on the tomcat classpath, for example, TOMCAT_HOME/shared/classes/.
+You will need to create a `hpi-security-context.xml` and place it on the tomcat classpath, for example, `TOMCAT_HOME/shared/classes/`.
 This file will contain the beans and settings for your SAML configuration.
 Below is an example of what this file could look like

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>